Cameron-L-Thorp/AdventOfCode2022/README.md

 ## Day8:
 Currently unsolved.
 My program can accurately measure the interior trees from the top-left, or top-right, but seems to have issues when trying to compare values from the bottom, or right sides.
 I haven't been able to isolate where the issue is coming from as it occasionally produces the correct answer for the test case and then provides the wrong answer for the input.
 I think to solve this I need to get more comfortable with matrix manipulation (about half the time I spent on this one, I wasn't using the indecies for the multi-dimentional lists properly -_-)

+## Day9:
+Not started.

+## Day10:
+To solve for part one, I created a loop that acted on each input line, and used a conditional to determine how much the counter and or frequency should increase, and in what order.
+Part two was more challenging, but once the pixel was measured prior to the counter_increasing it worked like a charm.
+In order to find the pixel, I measured the frequency at each point the counter increased, and if the frequency was within the -1:1 threshold, a '#' was appended to a string.
+Every time a pixel was populated, the length of the string was checked, if it was 40 (the width of the screen) then it would be appended to a list and the string would be reset to zero characters.